Microsoft Power BI is a cloud-based business analytics service that gives you a single view of your most critical business data.

 The Plugin provides the following components:

-- A DSS Exporter to export a DSS Dataset to Power BI, using an existing access token (generated using the Web App or the Macro)
+- A DSS Exporter to export a DSS Dataset to Power BI, using Microsoft Single Sign On (preferred method to get access)

-- A DSS Exportet to export a DSS Dataset to Power BI, generating a new access token at each build using the user’s Power BI credentials
+- A DSS Exporter to export a DSS Dataset to Power BI, generating a new access token at each build using the user’s Power BI credentials

 Exporting a DSS Dataset to Power BI